Nincodedo/Ninbot/docs/commands/index.md

 Example: @Ninbot poll Who stole the cookies from the cookie jar?
 "You, me, then who?"
 20

-This would create a poll with three options and it would close after 20 minutes.
+This would create a poll with three options, and it would close after 20 minutes.

 Usage: